python/cpython/Doc/library/decimal.rst

    :const:`ROUND_HALF_EVEN`.
 All flags are cleared.
 No traps are enabled (so that exceptions are not raised during computations).

-   Because the trapped are disabled, this context is useful for applications that prefer to have result value of :const:`NaN` or :const:`Infinity` instead of raising exceptions.
+   Because the traps are disabled, this context is useful for applications that prefer to have result value of :const:`NaN` or :const:`Infinity` instead of raising exceptions.
 This allows an application to complete a run in the presence of conditions that would otherwise halt the program.